 Single cell proteins are dried cells of microorganism that are used as protein supplement in human foods or animal feeds.
 Single Cell Protein (SCP) offers an unconventional but plausible solution to protein deficiency faced by the entire humanity.
-Although single cell protein has high nutritive value due to their higher protein, vitamin, essential amino acids and lipid content, there are doubts on whether it could replace conventional protein sources due to its high nucleic acid content and slower in digestibility.
-Microorganisms used for the production of Single Cell Protein are as follows:
+Although single cell protein has high nutritive value due to its higher protein, vitamin, essential amino acids and lipid content, there are doubts on whether it could replace conventional protein sources due to its high nucleic acid content and slower

-- Bacteria Methylophilus methylotrophus, Cellulomonas, Alcaligenes - Fungi Agaricus campestris, Saccharomyces cerevisiae (yeast), Candida utilis - Algae Spirulina, Chlorella, Chlamydomonas
+- Bacteria Methylophilus methylotrophus, Cellulomonas, Alcaligenes - Fungi Agaricus campestris, Saccharomyces cerevisiae (yeast), Candida utilis - Algae Spirulina, Chlorella, Chlamydomonas methylotrophus, with a high rate of biomass production and growth, can be expected to produce 25 tonnes of protein.